| Title: | Modeling, Standardization and Testing for Provider Profiling |

 Therefore, we use unrestricted MLEs to replace the restricted MLEs during the testing procedure by default.

-However, the user can specify score_modified = FALSE
+However, the user can specify score_modified = FALSE to perform a standard score test.

 A data frame containing the results of the hypothesis test, with the following columns: